norepimorphism/regent/README.md

 Our definition of `StatusRegister` is workable, but there is room for improvement.

-One improvement which requires only minor modification involves the constant fields presently named `_26`, `_23`, and `_6`; these correspond to the zero-filled register fields that inhabit bits 26&ndash;27, 23&ndash;24, and 6&ndash;7, respectively.
-To a MIPS programmer, these are not very useful and are only defined in `StatusRegister` to confirm with the MIPS standard.
-Hence, they might be aptly labeled as implementation details which we prefer to hide, both from the call-site scope of the `#[bitwise]` macro invocation and especially any parent modules and external crates.
-We have already accomplished the latter by omitting the visibility specifier, preventing associated functions from being exported, but ideally we wish to suppress those functions from being emitted in the first place.
-In Regent, this is done by replacing the field identifier with the underscore token `_`.
+One such improvement which requires only minor modification involves the constant fields presently named `_26`, `_23`, and `_6`; these correspond to the zero-filled register fields that inhabit bits 26&ndash;27, 23&ndash;24, and 6&ndash;7, respectively.
+To a MIPS programmer, these are not very useful and are only defined in `StatusRegister` to conform with the MIPS standard.
+Hence, we will consider them implementation details which should have no effect outside the definition of `StatusRegister`.

+We have already taken one step in this direction, that being the omission of a visibility specifier (e.g., `pub`), and this prevents associated functions from being exported to parent modules or external crates.
+But ideally, we wish to suppress those functions from being emitted in the first place.

+In Regent, this can be done by replacing the field identifier with the underscore token `_` as shown below.
 (This is not possible in vanilla Rust as idents cannot be `_`[^wildcard-ident].)

 [^wildcard-ident]: You might object that many grammatical constructs in Rust, like `let` bindings and destructuring patterns, allow `_` to be used like an ident.
-This is because their syntax accepts a pattern, which can be formed by an ident or `_` (or many other things).
-But in general, an ident cannot be `_`, and this is the case for struct fields.
+This is because their syntax accepts a pattern, which can be formed by an ident or `_` (among many other constructions).
+But in general, an ident cannot be `_`, and this is indeed the case for struct fields.

 ```rust
 #[regent::bitwise(width = 32)]